Shop by Configuration

 First, the space where the barn door will be installed is crucial.

 Measure your doorway carefully.
-For the correct size, the door should overlap the frame by a few inches on each side.
+The door should overlap the frame by a few inches on each side for the correct size.

 This helps ensure privacy and blocks light.
 Standard doors are around 36 inches wide, but barn doors can be larger.